-We get questions a lot about microdiscectomy and what’s going to happen with a microdiscectomy.
-There’s several different techniques, some are mini-micro, some are mini-micro-nanosurgeries and different surgeons may have different techniques to achieve the same goal.
-In this day and age, most surgeons consider the discectomy or microdiscectomy to be pretty much similar – that you go through a very small incision, sometimes you go through an operating tube and you use microscopic enhancement, either wearing goggles or using a microscope.
-And then high intensity light so you can see down these holes as well or better than you could before when you had open surgery.
-And then they isolate where the herniated disc is between the nerve roots and they incise.
+So we get questions a lot about microdiscectomy and what’s going to happen with a microdiscectomy.
+There’s several different techniques, some are mini-micro, some are mini-micro-nanosurgeries.
+And different surgeons may have different techniques to achieve the same goal.
+In this day and age, most surgeons consider a discectomy or microdiscectomy to be pretty much similar, that you go through a very small incision, sometimes you go through an operating tube and you use microscopic enhancement, either wearing goggles or using a microscope.
+And then high-intensity light so you can see down these holes as well or better than you could before when you had big open surgeries.
+And then they isolate where the herniated disc is And then they isolate where the herniated disc is between the nerve roots and they incise.
 Normally there is a thin little tissue over the herniated disc.
-Once they’ve incised through that, they are able to remove that portion of the disc that has protruded out, is deviating the nerve root, elevating the nerve root, enflaming the nerve root.
-That particular piece of tissue normally wants to come out.
+And then once they’ve incised through that, they are able to remove that portion of the disc that has protruded out, is deviating the nerve root, elevating the nerve root, inflaming the nerve root.
+And that particular piece of tissue normally wants to come out.
 The disc has already expelled it to some degree.
-It has pushed it all the way out through the outer annulus, which if we think in terms of tires is the difference between the tube inside the tire and the rubber itself.
-The inner tube has ruptured out through the tough outer lining of the tire and that’s almost exactly what we’re dealing with with a herniated disc.
-So we just take that fragment out, we make sure there aren’t any other loose fragments, we also make sure that in the area there are no other impingements on the nerve root, which we can resect with instruments, and then we close back up and that area heals shut.
+It has pushed it all the way out through the outer annulus, which is if we think in terms of tires is the difference between the tube inside of the tire and the rubber of the tire itself.
+The inner tube has ruptured out through the tough outer lining of the tire, and that’s almost exactly what we’re dealing with with a herniated disc.
+So we just take that fragment out, we make sure there aren’t any other loose fragments.
+We also make sure that in the area there are no other impingement on the nerve root, which we can resect with instruments, and then we close back up and that area heals shut.

-If your primary complaint is back pain along with some leg pain, you might find with the microdiscectomy that your leg gets better, but your back not necessarily gets better.
-Sometimes additional testing before surgery is what you need to have done to distinguish between where the pain is coming from that is causing your back discomfort and what’s causing your leg discomfort.
-Epidural steroid blocks or selective nerve root blocks, things like this can sometimes help differentiate that as a prognosticating test before you actually go to surgery.
+If your primary complaint is back pain as well as some leg pain, you might find with the microdiscectomy that your leg gets better, but your back may not necessarily get that much better.
+Sometimes it does, sometimes it doesn’t.
+Sometimes additional testing before surgery is what you need to have done to distinguish between where the pain is coming from that’s causing your back discomfort and what’s causing your leg discomfort.
+Epidural steroid blocks or selective nerve root blocks, things like this sometimes can help differentiate that as a prognosticating test before you actually go to surgery.